jecki/DHParser/README.md

 DHParser
 ========

-A parser combinator based parsing and compiling infrastructure for domain specific languages (DSL) in Digital Humanities projects.
+A parser-combinator-based parsing and compiling infrastructure for domain specific languages (DSL) in Digital Humanities projects.

 Author: Eckhart Arnold, Bavarian Academy of Sciences